s-mrb/Docker-Notes/README.md

 ### Why we need base image?

-you have to maintain coherence between all these layers, you cannot base your first image on a moving target (i.e. your writable file-system).
+**you have to maintain coherence between all these layers**, you cannot base your first image on a moving target (i.e. your writable file-system).
 So, you need a read-only image that will stay forever the same.

 ---